-Skagit County Human Services will utilize local mental health professionals and clergy to provide mental health services.
+Skagit County Community Services will utilize local mental health professionals and clergy to provide mental health services.
 If the need for mental health services cannot be met with local resources, outside assistance will be requested through normal emergency management channels.

-The Skagit County Critical Incident Stress Management (CISM) Team exists and operates within Skagit County for the purpose of providing Critical Incident Stress Management services for emergency responders.
+The Skagit County Critical Incident Stress Management (CISM) Team and Skagit County Fire Support Officers (a chaplaincy and assistance program for those affected by emergencies) exist and operate within Skagit County for the purpose of providing Critical Incident Stress Management services for emergency responders.
 Team members are registered Emergency Workers with the Skagit County Department of Emergency Management.